It’s normal celebrity feud material, but the response has Folk Devil relevance.

 In the UK even arts hacks are in the pulpit & punditry business.
 They expect clear moral commentary & when faced with none, they assume it must be in code.
-If it’s in code it must be socially unacceptable, ipso facto, Bengali In Platforms, must be a racist song.
+If it’s in code it must be socially unacceptable, ipso facto, Bengali In Platforms, must be a racist song or a patronising song.

 Bengali, Bengali Bengali, Bengali No no no He does not want to depress you Oh no no no no no He only wants to impress you Oh…

 Bengali in platforms He only wants to embrace your culture And to be your friend forever Forever

 Call me morbid, call me pale I’ve spent six years on your trail Six full years of my life on your trail

 And if you have five seconds to spare Then I’ll tell you the story of my life Sixteen, clumsy and shy I went to London and I I booked myself in at the why W.C.A.
 I said I like it here, can I stay?
 I like it here, can I stay?
 Do you have a vacancy for a back-scrubber?